 We use equality impact assessments to try to make sure we deliver services fairly.
 These assessments help us consider the needs different people have and make sure that we can meet these needs.
+We take into account the statutory protected characteristics and the following additional characteristics: people living in rural areas, people with lower socio-economic status and unpaid carers.
 The assessments will often include the views of people who use the service.
 We also consult people about what we are doing.

 Our services are also subject to external inspections.
 For example, the Care Quality Commission inspects residential care and home care and OFSTED inspects the children's services which the council provides.

 We collect and publish performance information about how we are doing, including progress with our equality objectives.

 We value your feedback and if you are unhappy with the service you have received or feel that you have been unfairly treated, please tell us and we will try to sort out the problem.